JeanBaptisteServais/Jojo-detector-/README.md

 </p>

-Finally we can recup the detection and try to make a reconciliation of object liaison from a situation.
+<strong>Finally</strong> we can recup the detection and try to make a reconciliation of object liaison from a situation.
 We serve to a plate in one situation for eat, so we search all others objects who can be use in the situation.